jspieler/personal-website/README.md

-# Personal Website
+# About
-My responsive personal website built using JavaScript, React and CSS.
-Currently, this is my project to learn JavaScript and React.
-The original design is from [Cryptical Coder](https://www.youtube.com/watch?v=3aCoZudPEKE&list=RDCMUCzDPCRJHfPusmXd6zl8bE7w&index=2).

-See:
+It all started as a project to learn JavaScript, React and CSS.
+But when I was preparing a Python lecture, I got the idea to use it to create a kind of interactive lecture notes.
+The combination of explanations and executable code provides a great learning opportunity.

 The website provides, among other things, following features: